Search

 E-health and the implementation of digital innovations for health promotion

-This sub-theme relates to the development of e-health structures in society, the implementation of digital innovations for health promotion, and how they contribute to improved equality, efficiency, and quality in health and welfare services.
+This sub-theme related to the development of e-health structures in society, the implementation of digital innovations for health promotion, and how they contribute to improved equality, efficiency, and quality in health and welfare services.
 E-health structures and practices (also including m-health, mobile health) have become widely integrated into society and part of everyday life for most individuals in all age groups.
 A significant challenge for health promotion when it comes to e-health and digital innovations is transforming services, including dissemination and implementation in practice.
 Digital innovations need to ensure actual improvement, value, and empowerment for users to improve health and well-being in populations.

 Sustainable health in physical activity and sports

-The third sub-theme focuses on strategies that facilitate a health-promoting society where all people can be healthy and reach their full potential through participation in different organised and unorganised physical activity settings and activities.
-The sub-theme also focus on sustainable participation in sports, including the role of sports clubs in physical activity promotion, physical activity promotion in the context of schools, and promoting physical activity as health promotive/illness preventive initiatives in different populations from an exercise and rehabilitation perspective.
+The third sub-theme focused on strategies that facilitate a health-promoting society where all people can be healthy and reach their full potential through participation in different organised and unorganised physical activity settings and activities.
+The sub-theme also focused on sustainable participation in sports, including the role of sports clubs in physical activity promotion, physical activity promotion in the context of schools, and promoting physical activity as health promotive/illness preventive initiatives in different populations from an exercise and rehabilitation perspective.

 Keynote speakers